About me

 • Featured in TechCrunch and Science News.

-8. Jain S.*, Crețu A.-M.* and de Montjoye Y.-A. Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning.
-31st USENIX Security Symposium (USENIX Security 22) [Paper] [Extended arXiv version]
+13. Jain S.*, Crețu A.-M.* and de Montjoye Y.-A. Adversarial Detection Avoidance Attacks: Evaluating the robustness of perceptual hashing-based client-side scanning.
+31st USENIX Security Symposium (USENIX Security 22) [Paper] [Extended arXiv version] [Code]

 Awards and scholarships